 The Ultimate list of 1,000 Foot Freighters on the Great Lakes

 We love big boats and we cannot lie!
 It’s hard to say which freighter is your favorite when comparing the countless vessels that traverse the waters of the Great Lakes.
-Although, there are 13 that stand out from the crowd for their sheer goliath-like size.
-Their sizes range from 1,000 feet in length to 1,013 and they all American.
+Although, there are a few that stand out from the crowd for their sheer goliath-like size.
+Their sizes range from 1,000 feet in length to 1,013 feet.
 These amazing “1,000-footers” seem to always make it to the top of everyone’s must-see list and attract visitors from across the globe.

-While there may be 1,000 interesting tidbits about this baker’s dozen of colossal haulers, we have gathered a guide to help you learn more about them and see what sets them apart from the crowd.
-You can also find all 13 in our #FreighterFrenzy contest on Twitter taking place throughout March to celebrate the opening of the Soo Locks on the March 25.
+While there may be 1,000 interesting tidbits about this baker’s dozen of colossal haulers, we have gathered some information to help you learn more about them and see what sets them apart from the crowd.
+Read all about them in this guide down below!

 Launched: July 19, 1978